jziesing/salesforce-multi-org-sync-demo/README.md

-# Simple Multi Salesforce Org sync Demo
+# Simple Multi Salesforce Org Sync Demo

+## Summary
-### This project demos a simple way to synchronize Salesforce orgs together using Heroku, Postgres, Heroku Connect, and Postgres triggers
+This project demos a simple way to synchronize two Salesforce orgs together using Heroku, Postgres, Heroku Connect, and Postgres triggers.
+Specifically it shows contacts phone numbers from each org staying synchronized with each other.
+The code in this app adds 2 simple postgres triggers to keep contacts phone numbers from each Salesforce org synchronized after Heroku Connect is setup.
+It relies on Heroku Connect for most of the synchronization.
+THIS IS JUST A DEMO

 ## Prerequisites
 1. Signup for 2 free demo Salesforce orgs [link to signup](https://developer.salesforce.com/signup)